-

 Having trouble?

 Are you facing issues in your system landscape which are related to the backbone update?
-Open an incident for component XX-SER-NET.
+Create a case for component XX-SER-NET.

 The guide (HTML or PDF) describes all necessary activities related to the backbone update.
 The checklists focus on what needs to be done for specific SAP Solution Manager support packages.
 If you are planning to update to SP08 or higher in the near future, the respective support backbone update checklists are part of the update process so that no extra action is required.